Reflecting back on 2013, it has been a unique year with a number of significant successes.

 Barbara Bloom, LCSW

 As a seasoned mental health clinician, Ms. Barbara Bloom has over 15 years experience working in mental health settings.
-Ms. Bloom, Licensed Clinical Social Worker, is the Chief Operating Officer of Step Up on Second and oversees clinical programs and operations of Step Up including Daniel’s Place.
+Ms. Bloom, Licensed Clinical Social Worker, is the Chief Operating Officer of Step Up and oversees clinical programs and operations of Step Up including Daniel’s Place.
 A member of the Executive Management Team, her responsibilities range from program development and planning, the hiring and supervision of Program Managers and Directors who oversee staff related to these programs (including staff psychiatrists) as well as related reporting procedures required for all programs.
 Ms. Bloom earned her B.A. at UCLA and her Master of Social Work at USC; she is also an Accredited Licensed Clinical Supervisor – for both students and interns earning hours for M.S.W. and M.F.T. and was an adjunct professor at USC School of Social Welfare.

 contact Barbara Bloom